brickpool/logo/README.md

 The current library version is [0.5.3](https://github.com/brickpool/logo/releases).
 This version is not the final version, it is a release candidate and has implemented only the PG protocol.

 ## Examples
 This directory contains the library and some examples that illustrate how the library can be used.
-The examples were tested with an Arduino Mega (Arduino >= 1.8.5) and Arduino UNO (only Arduino 1.8.5 is supported).
+The examples were tested with an Arduino Mega (Arduino >= 1.8.5), Arduino UNO (only Arduino 1.8.5 is supported) and Arduino MKR WiFi 1010.
 Other hardware has not been tried.
 - [ProtocolTester.ino](/examples/ProtocolTester/ProtocolTester.ino) This example can mainly be used as a tester for the _LOGO!_ PG-protocol.
 - [RunStopDemo.ino](/examples/RunStopDemo/RunStopDemo.ino) A simple program which connects to the _LOGO!_ controller and switches between the operating modes _RUN_ and _STOP_.
 - [FetchDataDemo.ino](/examples/FetchDataDemo/FetchDataDemo.ino) The sample program uses the _LOGO!_ PG-protocol command _Fetch Data_.